 This quote from Marcus Sheridan explains how content marketing helps your company establish trust with your clients and future clients:

-To create great content, you should think about your content marketing efforts in how much effort it takes to produce content.
-There is heavyweight content, middleweight content, and lightweight content.
+To create great content, you should think about your content marketing efforts in how much effort it takes to produce your content.
+For example, there is heavyweight content, middleweight content, and lightweight content.
 To learn the difference, you should read is your content marketing worth its weight in gold?
-We created our data center eBook in the mode of this content model to a lot of success.
-We created teasers for the eBook in the forms of teaser articles, SlideShare eBook promotion, SlideShare data center tips, infographic, and excerpt articles.

 You may also want to think about content marketing like Progressive CMO Jeff Charney thinks about content marketing.
 He says that Progressive’s content marketing should have, “the breadth of ESPN, the innovation of Netflix, and the original content programming of HBO.”
 As the world of owned media (websites and blogs) becomes more important with the rise of content marketing, earned (press coverage and word of mouth) and paid media (pay per click or banner ads) are still critical to a successful marketing strategy.